top of page

 Summit - 801m

-The northern most trail in the park, Mount Trio starts off with some brutal gradients before reaching a gentle saddle section.
-Enjoy great views from the summit of the surrounding peaks.
+Mount Trio starts off with some brutal gradients before reaching a gentle saddle section.
+Enjoy great views from the summit of the surrounding peaks before heading back down.

 Stirling Ridge Walk

-The toughest hike in Western Australia, this off track adventure requires good navigation skills and fitness but provides a unforgettable challenge for those that are ready.
+The toughest hike in Western Australia, the Stirling Ridge Walk is an off track adventure that requires good navigation skills and fitness but provides a unforgettable challenge.

 Talyuberlup Peak